SnowScriptWinterOfCode/Technical_Writing/webDevelopmentVenusCh001.md

 ### HTML, CSS, and Basic JavaScript
 - Learn HTML (HyperText Markup Language) for structuring web content.
-- Master CSS (Cascading Style Sheets) for styling and layout.
+- Now practice CSS (Cascading Style Sheets) for styling and layout.
 - Understand the basics of JavaScript for adding interactivity.

 ## ⭐Intermediate